jgrant29/DH110-JustinGrant/heuristics.md

 **Evaluation**

-Other than the error I encountered on the website that failed to provide me with instruction, the overall language and indication of problems when entering information or performing actions and tasks helped me recover from errors.
-HR.my expressed plain language with zero code about the error committed.
-When I entered information but failed to enter all required information, HR.my notified me of the proper steps to continue an action successfully.

-Other than the error I encountered when entering a specific job title, I would give HR.my error recover a 3.

 #### 10. Help and documentation
 * Even though it is better if the system can be used without documentation, it may be necessary to provide help and documentation.